havocp/xsbt-wiki/Commands.md

 For example, the currently loaded projects (provided by `State`) determine valid completions for the `project` command.
 Examples for the general and specific cases are shown in the following sections.

-See [[https://github.com/harrah/xsbt/blob/0.10/main/Command.scala#L31]] for the source API details for constructing commands.
+See [Command.scala] for the source API details for constructing commands.

 ## General commands